 Lion Rock was incorporated pursuant to the Canada Business Corporations Act on March 20, 1998.
-On August 11, 2020, the Company continued from being incorporated under Canadian federal jurisdiction to being incorporated under the Business Corporations Act of British Columbia (the "Continuance").
-The head office and registered office of the Company is Suite 1450 - 789 West Pender Street, Vancouver, British Columbia, V6C 1H2.
+On August 11, 2020, the Company continued from being incorporated under Canadian federal jurisdiction to being incorporated under the Business Corporations Act of British Columbia.
+The head office, principal address, and registered and records office of the Company is Suite 1680 - 200 Burrard Street, Vancouver, British Columbia, V6C 3L6.
 The Company changed its name from King's Bay Resources Corp. to Lion Rock Resources Inc. on July 8, 2022.

-The Company is listed on the TSX Venture Exchange in Canada with the symbol "ROAR".
+The Company is listed on the TSX Venture Exchange ("TSX-V") in Canada with the symbol "ROAR".
 The Company is in the business of acquiring, exploring, developing and evaluating mineral resource properties.